DiegoVega87/DiegoVega87/README.md

 Graduate Software Developer
 -------------------------

-With my vast expertise in telecommunications coupled with my unwavering ardor for coding and utilizing Java programming to tackle intricate issues, I have earned my Bachelor's degree in Computer Science.
-I am enthusiastically seeking growth opportunities to further advance in my field.
+With my extensive experience in telecommunications and my passion for coding, particularly in Java, I have developed the skills to address complex challenges.
+I have a Bachelor's degree in Computer Science and am eager to pursue growth opportunities in my field.

 * 🌍  I'm based in Almeria, Spain
 * ✉️  You can contact me at [diegovega@me.com](mailto:diegovega@me.com)